Kiriller12/RaylibWasm/README.md

 I've followed [DotnetRaylibWasm](https://github.com/stanoddly/DotnetRaylibWasm) example project and some official Microsoft documentation.

+> [!IMPORTANT]
+> Please read the instructions below for building and publishing the project, as this may affect its functionality and cause unexpected errors.

 ## Setup

 You must have .Net 8.0 installed before start.